If you have a question that has not already been answered below, please contact us via the number above.

 Is white wine a ‘clear fluid’?

-Yes, white wine is classified as a clear fluid however you can only have one standard glass per day (as per the low fibre diet).
+Yes, white wine is classified as a clear fluid however in moderation please.

 What are the fees involved with having a procedure?